syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 You can specify one or more rows in a table to be repeated as header row at the top of each page, when the table spans across multiple pages.

-* In the case of a single header row it must be the first row in the table.
+* In the case of a single header row, it must be the first row in the table.
-* In the case of multiple header rows, then header rows must be consecutive from first row of the table.
+* In the case of multiple header rows, then header rows must be consecutive from the first row of the table.
 I>
 Note: Heading rows do not have any effect with nested tables in Microsoft Word as well as DocIO

-The following code snippet illustrate how to create a table with a single header row.
+The following code example illustrates how to create a table with a single header row.

 {% highlight c# %}
 [C#]